Basic Understanding of Cardio and Resistance Exercises

-- Cardio exercise simply means the rhythmic activity that raises your heart rate into higher heart rate zone, in this zone you’ll burn the most fat and calories.
+- Cardio exercise is a rhythmic activity.
+It raises your heart rate into a higher heart rate zone, and you burn the most fat and calories in this zone.

 - This enables your cells to burn more fat during both exercise and inactivity.